debdeepB/Bitcoin/README.md

 ### Transact Bitcoins

-Peers can perform transactions and send bitcoins to each other.
+Peers can perform transactions after digitally signing them and send bitcoins to each other.
 Everything gets recorded in the transaction ledger (PendingTransactions)which gets mined when a peer mines a new block.

 ## Bonus Features

 ### Distributed functionality

 Each peer has it's own copy of blockchain.
 Each peer can mine and transact bitcoins.
 Whenever a peer mines a block, it adds it to it's blockchain and broadcasts it to the rest of the peers.
 All the other peers validates the incoming block and if it is valid then they add it to their respective blockchains.
+Peers can mine and transact bitcoins simulataneously.
+The blockchain increases dynamically and remains valid through out it's lifecycle.

 ## Installation